Small beginnings, 1095-

 Fontes’s failed attempt to have the election results nullified caused a split in the OSMTH.
 Some of the Grand Priories, including the French, Belgian, Swiss, and Polish, followed the newly elected General Zdrojewski, and some stayed with the defeated Fontes.
-Alfred Zappelli (Grand Prior of Switzerland) and Badouraly-Somji Alibay (Commander of the Polish Commandery) were also backers of General Zdrojewski.
+Alfred Zappelli (Grand Prior of Switzerland), General De Bruyne (Grand Prior of Belgium), and Badouraly-Somji Alibay (Commander of the Polish Commandery) were also backers of General Zdrojewski.
 After the election of Zdrojewski, our branch became known as OSMTJ (or “OSMTJ-Zdrojewski”).
 Those who continued to follow de Sousa Fontes were known as OSMTH (or “OSMTH-Regency”).
 “OSMTJ” is the French acronym for, “Ordre Souverain et Militaire du Temple de Jérusalem.”
 “OSMTH” is the latin translation of that: “Ordo Supremus Militaris Templi Hierosolymitani” (“Hierosolymitani” means “Jerusalem”).
 In English, you could translate the latin to, the “Supreme ( or Sovereign) Military Order of the Temple of Jerusalem.”

 In late 1973, Grand Master Zdrojewski carried out a reorganization of the OSMTJ and a reform of the Statutes.
 He approved the Grand Priories re-asserting the independence of the International Federation of Autonomous Grand Priories of OSMTJ (Each member Grand Priory was recognized as autonomous).
 The Swiss Grand Priory accepted these reformed statutes in 1973 while the Belgian and United States Grand Priories accepted them in 1975.

 One of the OSMTJ’s most important leaders at this time was the Grand Prior of Switzerland, Alfred Zappelli.
 Zappelli moved to Geneva where he was a Banker and Financial Consultant (3).
-He became the Grand Prior of Switzerland from 1967 until the mid 90′s.
-The OSMTJ suffered some tumultuous years from the end of 1973, until near the end of the 70′s when it was necessary for Grand Master Zdrojewski to keep a low profile due to changes in the political powers of France.
-Certain repercussions were meted out in the form of “investigations” (witch-hunts) on high profile supporters of the former French President, Charles de Gaulle.
+He became the Grand Prior of Switzerland from 1967 until the mid 90′s except for a brief falling out with the Grand Master resulting in his expulsion in 1971 and reinstatement the following year.
+The OSMTJ suffered some tumultuous years from 1974, until near the end of the 70′s when it was necessary for Grand Master Zdrojewski to keep a low profile due to changes in the political powers of France (the election of new French President Valéry Giscard d’Estaing in 1974.
+Certain repercussions were meted out in the form of “investigations” (witch-hunts) on high profile supporters of the former French President, Charles de Gaulle. and on former members of the S.A.C..
 General Zdrojewski had been one of de Gaulle’s staunchest supporters.
 During these years, Grand Prior Alfred Zappelli stepped up to hold the OSMTJ together.
 In early 1973, Zappelli recruited and introduced Philip A. Guarino to Grand Master Zdrojewski and the Grand Master appointed Philip as the Grand Prior of the United States (TheKnightsTemplar.org).
 Zappelli went on to found several other Grand Priories including one in Italy under Pasquale Gugliotta, who was named Grand Bailli of Italy on June 16, 1976 (2).
 Alfred continued giving lectures about the Knights Templar all over the world and recruited for the OSMTJ.

 Of those Priories that had initially stayed faithful to de Sousa Fontes following his 1970 defeat, it didn’t take long for the majority to realize that they had stayed with the wrong man.
 Fernando De Sousa Fontes, up until this time, had called himself the “Regent” or caretaker of the order until such a time that a Grand Master could be elected.
 Now he changed his tune as he continued dismantling every democratic process in the OSMTH until he unilaterally changed the statutes to give himself the title of “Grand Master.”
-His new statutes, which he presented in 1993, stated that if a Grand Master had not been elected for 903 days, the Regent automatically becomes Grand Master for life without an election!
-When his Grand Priors united in their request for a Magisterial Council to allow them to have some input, Fontes mocked them by creating this council and appointing only his family members!
-Lawsuits filed against Fontes allege that he had misspent at least $40,000 of membership dues to fund his own lavish lifestyle.
+His revised statutes, which he created in 1990, stated that if a Grand Master had not been elected for 903 days, the Regent automatically becomes Grand Master for life without an election!
+When his national leaders united in their request for a Council of Grand Priors to allow them to have some input, Fontes mocked them by creating this council with only his family as members!
+A lawsuit filed against Fontes alleges that he had misspent at least $40,000 of membership dues to fund his own lavish lifestyle (8).